gquelch/Nuke-Public-Scripts/README.md

 ---

 ## Shot Comparison
-I built this tool to assit with shot consistency, it allows users to save image of Movs as a path in different groups, say 5 shots from the same angle, which you want to compare.
+I built this tool to assist with shot consistency, it allows users to save images of Movs as a path in different groups, say 5 shots from the same angle, which you want to compare.

 You can save as many shots as you like, in as many groups as you would like, you can then create a contact sheet from these easily for comparison.